messerc/trial-error/source/_posts/test2.md

 ### Part 2: Starting...with stuff that isn't javascript

-_note: If you're already comfortable with npm, webpack, and project structuring, you're good to skip to the bottom 'summary' section and run that code_
+_initial note: If you already know what npm and webpack are, and familiar with project structuring, you're good to skip to the bottom 'summary' section and run that code.
+If you've never opened up the terminal, I hope this is gentle enough._

-Let's start from a blank directory.
-Open up your terminal and input the following:
+If you don't have nodeJS, that's the very first thing [we'll be getting](https://nodejs.org/en/).
+All we're getting nodeJS for is for its ["npm"](https://docs.npmjs.com/getting-started/what-is-npm) - node package manager.

-__note: If you don't have nodeJS, that's the very first thing [we'll be getting](https://nodejs.org/en/).
-All we're getting nodeJS for is for its ["npm"](https://docs.npmjs.com/getting-started/what-is-npm)  - node package manager.__
+Now let's start from a blank directory.
+Open up your terminal, navigate your way to any reasonable folder, and input the following:

 ```bash
 mkdir twitchreact   # makes the directory